 Tompkins’s illustrated talk will be followed by "sustenance decadence", a music and dance set featuring 12-inch vinyl records and 45s.
 Groove to bass, disco, electro-soul, and classy grown 80s synth Boogie in Cannonball’s lobby, which houses a site-specific installation by artist Bhakti Baxter.

 He has contributed to Slate, Grantland, Paris Review, Oxford American, Grand Royal, and The Wire, where he wrote a hip-hop column for eight years.
 Born in North Carolina, he currently lives in Brooklyn.
-For more crosstalk and mixes, go to howtowreckanicebeach.com.Be sure to tell them Soul Of Miami sent you!
+For more crosstalk and mixes, go to howtowreckanicebeach.com.Thank you for using Soul Of Miami!